makrai/notes/zhang2310-socioprag-64-lang.md

     * eg FLAN (Chung+, 2022)
 * multilingual benchmarks
   * Ahuja+ (2023); Bang+ (2023); Laskar+ (2023); Lai+ (2023); Huang+ (2023)
-  * benchmarks: eg XNLI, PAWS-X, XLSum) involving monolingual NLP tasks and crosslingual tasks (eg machine translation)
+  * benchmarks: eg XNLI, PAWS-X, XLSum involving monolingual NLP tasks and crosslingual tasks (eg machine translation)
   * large gap in performance of instruction tuned LLMs and ChatGPT,
     * especially on low-resource languages and those with non-Latin scripts
-* SM is still not adequately represented in existing benchmarks, hindering
+* SM is still not adequately represented in existing benchmarks
   * Table 1: benchmarks used for listed evaluations only include a few SM tasks focusing on sentiment analysis
   * Wang+ (2023); Zhang+ (2023b) investigate LLMs on a number of SM tasks